wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is an amazing chat platform designed for shops, communities, social networks, online traders, radio stations... and any other kind of website looking to boost engagement!
+Flyzoo Chat is the amazing chat platform designed for shops, communities, social networks, dating websites, online traders, radio stations... and any other kind of website looking to boost engagement!

-Help your customers with live support chat, build your buddypress community around group and private chat conversations.
+Build your buddypress community around group and private chat conversations, help your customers and increaes sales with live support chat!

 Start your 14-day free trial now!